 Members of the Guard and Reserves have different health care options than active duty servicemembers and active duty retirees.
-While still serving in the Guard and Reserves, members are eligible for TRICARE Reserve Select, which is a premium based health insurance program.
-It’s cost is very affordable, coming in at roughly $50/mo for a member, or around $205/mo for a family plan.
+While still serving in the Guard and Reserves, members are eligible for Tricare Reserve Select, which is a premium-based health insurance program.
+Its cost is very affordable, coming in at roughly $22/mo for a member or around $228/mo for a family plan.

-Unfortunately, once you retire from the Guard or Reserves, you lose access to TRICARE Reserve Select.
-You can still participate in a TRICARE health care plan, but you would have to transfer to another plan.
-Let’s take a look at some of your health care options once you retire from the Guard or Reserves.
+Unfortunately, once you retire from the Guard or Reserves, you lose access to Tricare Reserve Select.
+You can still participate in a Tricare Reserve Select health care plan, but you would have to transfer to another plan.
+Let’s look at some of your healthcare options once you retire from the Guard or Reserves.

 Guard and Reserve Health Care Options in Retirement